amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 ### API
 This is a flask app, currently locally hosted.
 The user, as shown below, can choose to upload an image or to take a picture using the camera.
+The images below show the demo of taking a picture using the camera.
-In the image below, you can see how we present a mobile phone with a bird image from Google, and we get the correct classification, and the Wikipedia page was opened in a new tab.
+We present to our camera a mobile phone with a bird image from Google, we got the correct classification and the corresponding Wikipedia page was opened in a new tab.
-Even with the poor image quality the model classifies correctly
+Even with the poor image quality we took the model classified correctly.
 <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/API11.png" alt="API">

 <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/API.png" alt="API">